-The Patuharakeke Hapū Environmental Management Plan 2014 provides further written evidence of the significance.
-It sets out a key objective in relation to this area, namely that all mahinga kai sites in the rohe are managed, monitored and enhanced by Patuharakeke.
+The Patuharakeke Hapū Environmental Management Plan 2014 provides further written evidence of the significance of this area.
+This document identifies Mangawhati as a focal waterway.
+It also sets out a key objective in relation to this area, namely that all mahinga kai sites the rohe are managed, monitored and enhanced by Patuharakeke.